arutama/anymind-test/README.md

 # Information
-Web service binary code is located at `cmd` directory.
-Then internal and shared code are located in `src`.
+ - Web service binary code is located at `cmd` directory.

-Protobuf schema is located at `schema` directory.
+ - Internal and shared code are located in `src`.

-Docker compose file is located at `docker` directory.
+ - Docker compose file is located at `docker` directory.

 ## Compile
 This project include Makefile that can be used with `nmake` (Visual Studio NMake)